|

 + |

-Productiveness indicates the emphasis individuals place on working smart to tactically deliver results.
+Productiveness indicates how individuals emphasize working smart to deliver results tactically.
 It has to do with how well they work strategically and maintain perspective.
-This is about how they actively seek opportunities and effectively monitor the value of their accomplishments.
+This is about how actively they seek opportunities and effectually monitor the value of their accomplishments.

 |